Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 # Variations

 ## Compensation
-Optionally, at the end of the round, compensation for poor performance is given, as follows:
+At the end of the round, compensation for poor performance is given, as follows:
 - If either the dealer or the player to their right have captured 8 cards or fewer, then they receive 30 points from each of the other players.
 - If the player to the left of the dealer has captured 10 cards or fewer, then they receive 30 points from each of the other players.

+These rules are specified in Graham Leonard's account for the three-player version of the game; I don't know how they'd work for other numbers of players.

 ## Extra *Yaku* Interactions
-Some additional rules for yaku may be used as well:
+Some additional rules for yaku are sometimes given:
 - If any player has captured the *Willow Row* yaku, then all points for yaku are cancelled for that round.
 Each player only scores points based on their captured cards.
 Alternatively, the owner of the *Willow Row* scores fully as usual, while their opponents score nothing at all.
 - If a player has captured the [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Rain Man](/en/hanafuda/suits/willow#rain-man), then they cannot score points for any of the *Viewing Yaku*, since the foul weather ruins the festivities.